dgleba/vamp203/README.md

 - install the resulting Ubuntu 14.04 64bit server iso in vbox (just press enter when it starts.)
 - Start vbox ubuntu server, run  ./start.sh
 - run ./bootstrap203.sh which runs import203.sh and django203.sh
-- visit in browser [ip-address]/menu
+- visit in your browser: [ip-address]/menu

+## Preparation

+- put a copy of your served web root files in c:\p2\vamp\htdocs say for example c:\p2\vamp\htdocs\menu\index.html
+- edit configv1.sh with your passwords.
+You look at configv1.sh.example.

 _____________